bec-archer/SR80-Manuals/user-manual.md

 - Machine type or item description
 - Service reason (e.g., "Seal")

-**Filtering:** Tap the filter button to open a filter sheet with pickers for Equipment Type, Status (Checked In, In Progress, Tested), Machine Type (if enabled), and Reason for Service (multi-select).
+**Filtering:** Tap the filter button to open a filter sheet with pickers for Equipment Type, Status (Checked In, In Progress, Tested), Assigned Tech, Machine Type (if enabled), and Reason for Service (multi-select).

+The **Assigned Tech** picker shows every tech who currently has items in the queue, sorted alphabetically, plus an "Unassigned" option that filters to items no one has grabbed yet.
+This is handy when a supervisor wants to check a specific tech's workload, or when someone is covering for a colleague and wants to see just that person's items.
+The Assigned Tech filter is only available on the Tech Station — it does not appear on the Front Counter's filter sheet.

 Active filters show as removable chips below the toolbar, same as the Front Counter.
 Tap **X** on a chip to remove it, or **Clear All** to reset everything.